OA and National Budget Processes

 Monetary fish stock accounts (TG-3.1 Section 3.3) translate physical depletion into monetary terms by multiplying depletion in tonnes by the resource rent per tonne.
 If resource rent is $450 per tonne and depletion is 2,000 tonnes, the monetary value of depletion is $900,000.
 This figure should be deducted from gross ocean GVA to calculate net ocean GVA for inclusion in MTEF projections.
 The calculation procedure is specified in Section 3.4 below.

 Ecosystem asset accounts (TG-3.1 Section 3.5) record the extent and condition of marine ecosystems that provide coastal protection, carbon sequestration, and other services relevant to budget decisions.
-If mangrove extent declined by 3.2 km² during 2025 (TG-3.1 Table 5), and each hectare provides coastal protection services valued at $12,000 per year (TG-3.1 worked example), the annual loss of coastal protection capacity is $384,000.
-This figure can justify budget requests for mangrove restoration by demonstrating the replacement value of protection services that have been lost.
+If mangrove extent declined by 3.2 km2 during 2025 (TG-3.1 Table 5), and each hectare provides coastal protection services valued at $12,000 per year (TG-3.1 worked example), the annual loss of coastal protection capacity is $384,000.
+This figure can justify budget requests for mangrove restoration by quantifying the replacement value of protection services that have been lost.

 Ocean economy accounts feed sector contribution evidence

-Ocean economy thematic accounts compiled under TG-3.3 Economic Activity provide the data to demonstrate the ocean sector's contribution to national income, employment, and exports.
-The supply and use tables (SUTs) described in TG-3.3 Section 3.4 contain the specific cells that budget officials need:
+Ocean economy thematic accounts compiled under TG-3.3 Economic Activity provide the data to show the ocean sector's contribution to national income, employment, and exports.
+The derivation procedure from supply and use tables (SUTs) to budget indicators is detailed in TG-2.5 Section 3.7; the resulting indicators populate Table 1 in Section 3.3 below.

 Flow accounts feed environmental expenditure tracking